johnno1962/injectionforxcode/README.md

 injected onto the UIViewControllers currently visible while the application is still running.
 This is achieved by reloading their "nib" onto the existing view controller and sending -viewDidLoad, -viewWillAppear:YES and -viewDidAppear:YES to the view controller for it to redraw.
 This only works for applications with a single active Storyboard.
+See class method +reloadNibs in the file "BundleInjection.h".

-## License
+## Shareware License

-The source code is provided on the understanding it will not be redistributed in whole or part for payment and can only be redistributed with it's licensing code left in.
+This source code is provided on github on the understanding it will not be redistributed.
-License is hereby granted to evaluate this software for two weeks after which if you are finding it useful I would prefer you made a payment of $10 (or $25 in a commercial environment) as suggested by the licensing code included in the software in order to continue using it.
+License is granted to use this software during development for any purpose indefinitely (it should never be included in a released application!)
+After two weeks you will be prompted to register and have the opportunity to make a donation $10 (or $25 in a commercial environment) as suggested by code included in the software.

 If you find (m)any issues in the code, get in contact using the email: support (at) injectionforxcode.com